 Just 17 miles south of Port Angeles is Hurricane Ridge Visitor Center, the most accessible mountain area in the park.
 The views of the distant mountains and glaciers are outstanding, even from the visitor center, and a network of trails offers the opportunity for more in-depth exploration.

 Nestled into the valleys of Olympic National Park are some of the largest stands of ancient forests left in the country.
-These venerable western forests are filled with Douglas firs and Western hemlocks, many of which are more than 200 years old, and up to 300 feet tall and 15 feet wide.
-It is a quieting experience to stand among these beautiful giants.
+These venerable western forests are filled with Douglas firs and Western hemlocks.
+Many of the trees are more than 200 years old, and up to 300 feet tall and 15 feet wide.
+It is a quieting experience to stand among those beautiful giants.

 We chose to explore the Lake Crescent area of the park, a 20-mile drive southwest from where we were staying at Salt Creek Recreation Area.
 A two-mile round trip hike leads to Marymere Falls, which although pretty, is not spectacular in the world of waterfalls.
-The hike, however, is a gorgeous trail through old growth forest rich with the spicy scent of firs and spruce.
+The hike, however, is a gorgeous trail through old-growth forest rich with the spicy scent of fir and spruce.